vdjserver/vdjserver-web/readme.md

 ##Components

-VDJServer is currently composed of 4 separate components that have been added to this repository as submodules:
+VDJServer is currently composed of 4 separate components:

  * [vdjserver-web-api](https://bitbucket.org/vdjserver/vdjserver-web-api/): a node.js API service that serves as middleware for VDJ clients and Agave.
  * [vdjserver-web-backbone](https://bitbucket.org/vdjserver/vdjserver-web-backbone/): a web application that end users can interact with.